Classical Verification of Quantum Computations in Linear Time: Introduction

 \subsection{Background}

 Verification of computations is one of the most basic questions that one could ask about computations.
 In this problem, an untrusted server claims the output of running a circuit $C$ is $o$, and the client would like to check its validity without doing all the computations from scratch.
 The study of this type of problems in different settings has a very long history.
 In the setting where the server has unlimited computation resources, many important complexity classes (like NP, IP, MIP \cite{AroraBarak}) and famous results (like the PCP theorem \cite{AroraBarak} or IP=PSPACE \cite{IPPSPACE}) can be understood as characterizations of power of verification protocols in different settings.
-Suppose a user wants to outsource a large scale computation to an untrusted cloud server, in practice we need to additionally assume the server runs in polynomial time.
+Consider a practical setting where a user wants to outsource a large scale computation to an untrusted cloud server, we need to additionally assume the server runs in polynomial time.
 The computation verification problem in this setting is widely-studied and widely-used in cryptography.
-For example, computation verification is the foundation of various cryptographic problems (for example, zero-knowledge \cite{ZK20}).
+For example, computation verification has been studied in various different settings \cite{GGP,PHGR} and is the foundation of various cryptographic problems (for example, zero-knowledge \cite{ZK20}).